-Of course game viewing is very good with zebra, giraffe, buffalo, baboons and big troops of vervet monkeys, as well as eland, springbok, waterbuck, reedbuck, wildebeest, black-backed jackal, the elusive Aarvark, Caracal, mongoose, and much more there to be appreciated – as well as the precious cheetah which can be tracked on foot.
-Actually the reserve boasts a wide variety of mammals, birds and reptiles and you can take a look at the Species List for more detail.
-On our visit we were very lucky to have excellent sightings.
+Of course, game viewing is very good with zebra, giraffe, buffalo, baboons and big troops of vervet monkeys, as well as eland, springbok, waterbuck, reedbuck, wildebeest, black-backed jackal, the elusive Aardvark, Caracal, mongoose, and much more there to be appreciated – as well as the precious cheetah which can be tracked on foot.
+Actually the reserve boasts a wide variety of mammals, birds and reptiles.

 Foremost, this is a place to relax, breath deeply and reconnect with nature – and yourself, over walks, game drives and lingering Karoo flavoured moments.

-– About what to pack.
 This is a safari experience and you will be taking game drives on open vehicles in the early morning and late afternoons.
 In the winter a fleece, jacket, scarf, gloves – and then another jacket.
 It is freezing.
-Layers are the most successful, as the days do warm up somewhat.
+Layers are the most successful, as the days do warm-up somewhat.
 In Summer, you will still need a windbreaker for the early morning and evening drives, and a sun hat and sunblock.
-Year round make sure that you have good walking (not hiking) shoes, as one of the activities on offer is a walking safari.
+Year-round, make sure that you have good walking (not hiking) shoes, as one of the activities on offer is a walking safari.